 1) Ponytail Palms (Beaucarnea recurvata)

-The ponytail palm can be grown outdoors in indirect or direct sunlight and prefers to have its soil totally dry up between waterings.
-Moving this plant outdoors should be done in phases, as it can shock the plant to go from indoors to direct heat.
-Once outside, this plant will love soaking up the sun of the summer.
+The ponytail palm can be grown outdoors in indirect or direct sunlight and prefers to have its soil dry up between waterings.
+Moving this plant outdoors should be done in phases, as it can shock the plant from indoors to direct heat.
+Once outside, this plant will love soaking up the summer sun.
 Buy Your Ponytail Palm HERE

 Croton plants love sunlight!
 Croton plants develop their best colors when grown in bright light.
 It will need to be watered deeply every week, but you may need to increase watering if you notice any wilting.
 Buy Your Croton HERE

-Outdoor common geraniums need to get six to eight hours of direct light to thrive.
-They should be watered whenever their soil is dry; outdoors, this could be anywhere from once a week to daily.
+Outdoor common geraniums need six to eight hours of direct light to thrive.
+They should be watered whenever their soil is dry; outdoors could be anywhere from once a week to daily.
 Monthly fertilizer is also key to keeping them happy.
-When outside, they look gorgeous grouped together in hanging or box planters.
+When outside, they look gorgeous grouped in hanging or box planters.
 Buy Your Geranium HERE

 Amaryllis loves the outdoors.
-When moving them outside, they should be slowly acclimated to their new home.
+Moving them outside should be slowly acclimated to their new home.
 Once this is done, they’ll thrive in the summer warmth.
-These plants need to be kept moist, and greatly appreciate soil with compost materials.
+These plants need to be kept moist and appreciate soil with compost materials.
 Mulch will also help them preserve their moisture when outside.
 Buy Your Amaryllis HERE

-7) Miniature Citrus Trees: Lime Tree, Calamondin Orange Tree, and Lemon Trees
+7) Citrus Trees: Lime Tree, Calamondin Orange Tree, and Lemon Trees

 Dwarf or miniature citrus trees can handle the heat with ease and will add a wonderful touch outdoors.
 These plants need a lot of watering and at least six hours of direct sun.
 Spaces with little wind will be ideal.